OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Settings_Assessment.md

 **Where can the certificates be viewed?**

-As soon as the participant has fulfilled all the conditions for a passed course, the certificate is available in the **Toolbar of the respective course** under "My course" in the transcript of records.
+As soon as the participant has fulfilled all the conditions for a passed course, the certificate is available in the **toolbar of the respective course** under "My course" in the transcript of records.
 Users will also automatically receive an **e-mail notification** as soon as a certificate has been issued.

 **How is the validity checked?**